joy-brian/joy-brian/README.md

-Hello, I am Joyson Brian Dcunha,
+Always a newbie enthusiast in this ever evolving world of technology.

-A student at N M A M Institute of Technology, persuing my Bachelors in Information Science and Engineering.
+and also a student at N M A M Institute of Technology, persuing my Bachelors in Information Science and Engineering.